Chronic lymphocytic leukemia (CLL)

-CLL usually affects older adults, especially those older than age 60.
-Persons under age 45 rarely get it.
+CLL usually affects older adults, especially those over age 60.
+People under age 45 rarely develop CLL.
 CLL is more common in whites than in other ethnic groups.
 It is more common in men than in women.
-Some persons with CLL have family members with the disease.
+Some people with CLL have family members with the disease.

 Symptoms usually develop slowly.
 CLL is often found by blood tests done in people for other reasons or who do not have any symptoms.

 People with CLL usually have a high white blood cell count.

 - Complete blood count (CBC) with blood cell differential